TommyMart/Data_Visualisation_API/readme.md

 #### Example of an unnormalised Events Table.
 ![Unnormalised Events table](DOCS/Unnormalised_events_table.png)

 If you can imagine the database table for the example table above...
-For every time a ticket is sold for event, say, Movie A, Movie A's - title, description, date and ticket price will be included in each entry.
+For every time a ticket is sold for event, Movie A - title, description, date and ticket price will be included in each entry.
 The database entry would look something like this:

 Movie A | This is a description of Movie A | 01/01/2023 | 120 mins | $15 | 2 | $30 <br>
 Movie A | This is a description of Movie A | 01/01/2023 | 120 mins | $15 | 1 | $15 <br>